-HEALTH services and medical care are centered in the Gannett Medical Clinic or out-patient department and in the Cornell Infirmary or hospital.
-Students are entitled to unlimited visits at the Clinic; laboratory and X-ray examinations indicated for diagnosis and treatment, hospitalization in the Infirmary with medical care for a maximum of 14 days each term and emergency surgical care.
-The cost for these services is included in the College and University General Fee.
+HEALTH services and medical care for students are centered in two Cornell facilities: the Gannett Medical Clinic (out-patient department) and the Sage Hospital.

+Students are entitled to unlimited visits at the Clinic (appointments with individual doctors at the Clinic may be made, if desired, by calling or coming in person; an acutely ill student will be seen promptly whether he has an appointment or not).
+Students are also entitled to laboratory and X-ray examinations indicated for diagnosis and treatment, hospitalization in the Sage Hospital with medical care for a maximum of fourteen days each term, and emergency surgical care.
+The cost of these services is covered in the General Fee.

 On a voluntary basis, insurance is available to supplement the services provided by the General Fee.
 For further details, including charges for special services, see the Announcement of General Information.

+If, in the opinion of the University authorities, the student's health makes it unwise for him to remain in the University, he may be required to withdraw.